eagle-io/docs/source/topics/device_configuration/scout/index.rst

 Scout
 ======
-The Scout modem is the easiest way to connect your data logger to Eagle.io via the cellular network without the need for fixed ip addresses.
+The *Scout modem* is the easiest way to connect your data logger to Eagle.io.
+The *Scout* takes any standard internet ready SIM Card without the need for fixed IP addresses and has a range of smart features including inbuilt GPS, signal strength monitoring, event based reporting and low power mode.

 Source Configuration
 --------------------